Javisda/Javisda/README.md

 my university degree in game development, I have developed numerous video games, culminating in a thesis that combined research and deep learning, earning honors for its innovation and depth.
-I am enthusiastic about continuing to explore and integrate the fields of computer graphics and machine learning into my future projects, pushing the boundaries of what’s possible in game development.
+I am enthusiastic about continuing to explore and integrate the fields of computer graphics and machine learning into my future projects, pushing the boundaries of what’s possible in game development.
 You can reach me here: </p>

 <a href="https://www.linkedin.com/in/javier-serrano-del-amo-baa551150/" target="blank"><img src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" width="22px" height="22"></a>